NOAA-21: Development

 On 24 March 2015, NASA announced that Orbital ATK would build one, and possibly three, Joint Polar Satellite System spacecraft.
 In winning the contract, Orbital unseated the incumbent Ball Aerospace & Technologies which had built NOAA-20 (JPSS-1) and Suomi NPP.
 NOAA-21 is based on Orbital ATK's LEOStar-3 spacecraft bus platform, which was also used on Landsat 8.
 The second Ice, Cloud and Land Elevation satellite (ICESat-2) and the Landsat 9 spacecraft are also based on the LEOStar-3 and are being built at Orbital ATK's Gilbert facility at the same time.

 The launch services contract was awarded to United Launch Alliance (ULA) on 3 March 2017.

 Launch

 NOAA-21 was launched on 10 November 2022 on an Atlas V 401 rocket from Vandenberg Space Launch Complex 3 (SLC-3E) at Vandenberg Space Force Base in California.
 It was the final launch of an Atlas V from Vandenberg Space Force Base.

 NOAA-21's launch date had been pushed back several times.
-In May 2022 it slipped a little more than a month when VIIRS experienced a test equipment anomaly during thermal vacuum (TVAC) testing.
-It slipped again from November 1st following ULA discovering that the battery on the Atlas V's Centaur upper stage needed to be replaced.
-Launch and activation was hampered by a solar array deployment failure that was detected a few hours after launch.
+In May 2022 it slipped a little more than a month when Visible Infrared Imaging Radiometer Suite (VIIRS) experienced a test equipment anomaly during thermal vacuum (TVAC) testing.
+It slipped again from 1 November following ULA discovering that the battery on the Atlas V's Centaur upper stage needed to be replaced.
+Launch and activation were hampered by a solar array deployment failure that was detected a few hours after launch.

+A few weeks after launch, NOAA-21 experienced an anomaly with the on board KA transmitter system resulting in a data outage, that was partially mitigated with the use of X-Band High Rate Data (HRD) received over Svalbard.
+After nearly two months of troubleshooting, the back-up Ka-band Transmitter was initialized on 2 February 2023 and normal operations resumed.

+The spacecraft went through a post-launch testing period of ten months, during which all the spacecraft's primary systems were checked, and it was officially declared operational on 8 November 2023.